DarrenVawter/P300_BCI/README.md

 * Negative intensity visual P300 response (expected response is a change, oddball response is a sudden lack of change)

 ![Inverted Oddball Paradigm](/Images/P300_Inverted_Oddball_Paradigm.png)

+Per the above information and through literature review, the team designed the following two paradigms

+* Paradigm for the keyboard interface
+	* Keyboard layout: QWERTY (plus some special characters and a row for word suggestions)
+		* Pro(s)
+			* Faster character aquisition time.
+			* Easier to use for most users / less learning curve.
+		* Con(s)
+			* Rectangular: may force a sub-optimal distance between characters in order to fit to a more square screen
+	* Flash image: League of Legends character faces
+		* Pro(s)
+			* Varying between one of several faces: more 'unexpected' oddball should elicit a stronger P300 response
+			* Character faces are generally bright and colorful: perception of a more abrupt flash should elicit stronger N100 and N200 responses
+				* Resulting note: The team did find a substantial N200 response, but the N100 response was generally non-characterizable.
+			* The member(s) of the team using the BCI were all familiar with the characters and instinctively recognized the images as faces.
+		* Con(s)
+			* Unclear if a user unfamiliar with the characters would recognize the images as 'faces.'
+			* Probably best not to use copyrighted images in a full-release version.
+	* Flash image border: randomized color
+		* Pro(s)
+			* Flashing a randomized color with the image should make the oddball more 'unexpected'
+		* Con(s)
+			* A random color means the border can blend with the character image or blend between the character and black background, lessening the perceived intensity of the abrupt change.
+				* This can be alleviated by using a pseudo-random image border (unimplemented/future)

 #### Classification